icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [angular-env-builder](https://github.com/igorissen/angular-env-builder) - Builder to generate `src/environments/environment.ts` file based on your environment variables.
 * [angular-rspack](https://github.com/nrwl/angular-rspack) - [Rspack](https://github.com/web-infra-dev/rspack) plugin and tooling for Angular applications.
 * [ngx-devkit-builders](https://github.com/Celtian/ngx-devkit-builders) - This package contains Architect builders used to build and test Angular applications and libraries.
+* [angular-static-assets-hash](https://github.com/sitelint/angular-static-assets-hash) - Create a list of Angular static assets and a hash for each file.

 #### CLI